fromzeroedu/from-flask-to-quart-course/manuscript/3_Introduction_to_Quart.md

 ## Installing Quart and Hello World <!-- 3.2 -->

 In this lesson we're going to install Quart.
-Make sure you have at least Python 3.7 installed.
+Make sure you have at least Python 3.10 installed.

-Next, we're going to install the Poetry package manager.
+First, we're going to install the Poetry package manager.
 Poetry allows us to handle package management for our Python applications and replaces the previous `virtualenv` workflow.
 It's better than using a `requirements.txt` because it tracks package dependencies in more detail, avoiding the issues we had sometimes where package upgrades would break our application.

 Check if you have Poetry installed by typing `poetry --version` in your terminal.
 If you don't, follow the Poetry installation instructions in the [Poetry docs page](https://python-poetry.org/docs/#installation).